 they last as long as they do, but eventually birds must "molt".

-- Molting is the gradual and systematic replacement of all or portions of a bird's
+- Molting is the systematic replacement of all or portions of a bird's feathers by

-feathers by new ones.
-In songbirds molt takes place gradually so they can
+new ones.
+In songbirds molt takes place gradually so they can continue to fly.

-- Different songbird species have different timing and patterns of molts, and
+- Different songbird species have different timing and patterns of molt, and

 some species molt more than once a year.